thearyanahmed/api-router/README.md

 # api-router

-api-router is a simple library for handling client-side HTTP requests.
+api-router is a simple library for handling HTTP requests from the client side.
 It is a wrapper over Axios, but with a bit more human touch.
 It works as a builder, building the endpoint along you go.
 At the moment api-router's API is very limited.